wonka929/Revolut-stock-list/README.md

  - metadata.py on the list (list_final.csv)
  - final list with Ticker and company name in list_final_with_names.csv

-Note: in list_final_with_names.csv some company name are set to "NOT SURE".
+Note: in list_final_with_names.csv some company name are set to "Uncertain".
 This means that i could not find metadata for that Ticker and PROBABLY that is not really a tocket but just caos created while running regex.py.
 Keep that in mind.